mpaglia0/Static-Comments-Plus/README.md

 ``Pelican_root_dir/comments/{slug}.md/rst``, where ``{slug}`` is the value of the slug tag for the article.
 The comments file should be formatted using ``markdown`` (.md) or ``reST`` (.rst).

+The comment will be delivered to your mailbox and you have to add it to the a.m. file.
+Basically it is the same logic of a moderation queue.

 Set the ``STATIC_COMMENTS`` parameter to True to enable the plugin.
 Default is False.